mesalock-linux/mesalock-distro/README.md

 ## Build Mesalock Linux

-Currently, Mesalock Linux is provide in live ISO and rootfs.
+Currently, Mesalock Linux is provided in live ISO and rootfs.
 The live ISO image can be used to create a bootable live USB, or boot in a Virtual Machine.
 The rootfs can be used as the root images of a container.